-Ducks may be some of the most familiar bird species even to non-birders, but what makes a duck a duck?
-The unique characteristics of these waterfowl are often overlooked and underappreciated in their avian diversity, but birders who understand how to define ducks can better enjoy these feathered wonders.
+Ducks may be some of the most familiar birds even to non-birders, but what makes a duck a duck?
+The unique characteristics of these waterfowl are often overlooked and underappreciated, but birders who understand how to define ducks can better enjoy these feathered wonders.

 Types of Ducks

-From eiders, mergansers and scaups to dabblers and divers, the different types of ducks are intriguing for birders to familiarize themselves with.
-By understanding more about what makes ducks unique, birders can more easily identify which waterfowl they see.
+From eiders, mergansers, and scaups to dabblers and divers, the different types of ducks are intriguing for birders to familiarize themselves with.
+By understanding what makes ducks unique, birders can more easily identify which waterfowl they see.

 Ducks are found throughout the world on every continent except Antarctica.
-They can be found in range of habitats, including marshes, rivers and oceans, but always require some open water nearby.
+They can be found in range of both freshwater and saltwater habitats, including marshes, rivers, and oceans, but always require some open water nearby.
 In many areas, foreign species of ducks are introduced to parks and gardens because of their exotic beauty, and in some cases these introduced species can become invasive and problematic for native ducks.
 Many ducks are also able to hybridize with other species, which can dilute the genetics of native ducks if introduced populations are not controlled.